 The subsidy is available to employers of any size, industry or location.
-Employers receiving any other Australian Government wage subsidy in relation to an apprentice or trainee (such as the Supporting Apprentices and Trainees subsidy or JobKeeper payments) aren’t eligible to receive the BAC wage subsidy for that apprentice or trainee.
+Employers receiving any other Australian Government wage subsidy in relation to an apprentice or trainee (such as the Supporting Apprentices and Trainees subsidy) aren’t eligible to receive the BAC wage subsidy for that apprentice or trainee.

 Contact your Australian Apprenticeship Support Network (AASN) for more information about your eligibility for the BAC wage subsidy.
 Alternatively, you can call the Skilling Australia hotline on 1800 020 108 to find out who your AASN is.

 The subsidy covers 50% of the new apprentice or trainee’s gross wages paid in the 12 month period from date of commencement or recommencement, up to a maximum of $7,000 per quarter.
 Payments are made quarterly in arrears.

 Eligible employers can make their first claim for the wage subsidy from 1 January 2021.
 Final claims need to be lodged by 31 December 2022 (they were previously due by 31 December 2021).

 We’ve updated our information covering common workplace issues and entitlements that may overlap with the BAC wage subsidy.
 These include: